 The surgeon or physician must complete the VR3109.
 If information is missing, TWC-VR staff must return the form to the surgeon or physician for completion.

-Eye Medical Services Consultations
+C. Eye Medical Services Consultations

 Medical Services Coordinator: If the recommended surgery or procedure will be conducted in a physician's office or ambulatory surgical center (ASC) with a local topical anesthetic or a local subconjunctival lidocaine or retrobulbar injection, it is exempt from MSC coordination.
 Local TWC-VR staff may coordinate these medical services and must clearly document why this was coordinated at the local level.